awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-servicecatalog.md

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

-You can enable trusted access using the AWS Organizations console or by using the CLI or AWS SDK\.
+You can enable trusted access using either the AWS Service Catalog console or the AWS Organizations console\.

+**Important**
+We strongly recommend that you enable trusted access by using the AWS Service Catalog console\.
+This enables AWS Service Catalog to perform required setup tasks\.

 **To enable trusted access using the AWS Service Catalog CLI or AWS SDK**
 Call one of the following commands or operations: